mattangebert/git-learning/README.md

 - Resolve potential conflicts

 ### Exercise Interactive Rebase
-Often enough we want to adjust things that are already commitet
+Often enough we want to adjust things that are already committed

 the last commit can be edited by using ``git commit --amend`` (!)
 Will only "easily" work when branch is not yet pushed